Record-setting heat wave continues, but big change coming Wednesday

-When the temperature hit 91 degrees Fahrenheit at O’Hare on Tuesday afternoon, it marked the seventh consecutive day of record high temperatures, but the never-before-seen late-season heat wave is on its last legs.
+When the temperature hit 91 degrees Fahrenheit at O’Hare on Tuesday afternoon, it marked the seventh consecutive day of record high temperatures, but the never before seen late season heat wave is on its last legs.

 “There has never been a heat wave of this duration and magnitude this late in the season in Chicago,” a statement from the National Weather Service said.
 “Chicago has never recorded six consecutive days with high temperatures of 92-plus this late in the year.”

-That streak of 92-plus days will likely end Tuesday, but the city has already broken its record high for the day of 90, set in 1998.
+That streak of 92-plus days will likely end Tuesday, but the city has already broken its record high for the day — 90 — set in 1998.

 It’s been one of the hottest cities in the nation, if not the entire world, over that period.